 Hello!
-I am Benedetta Gaetani d'Aragona, a highly qualified registered massage therapist and bodyworker with over 20 years experience in my field
+I am Benedetta Gaetani d'Aragona, a highly qualified registered massage therapist, advanced Emmett practitioner, and bodyworker with over 21 years experience in my field

 Italian-born, I have made my home in Scotland, and I offer a wide range of massage therapies to improve health and enhance the quality of life, both mentally and physically.
 I have a broad knowledge of health issues including stretching and fitness regimes.